ateliware/dev-hiring-challenge/README.md

-# Ateliware - Dev Hiring Challenge
+# Ateliware - Dev Hiring Challenge API

 > The challenge is to create a application to comunicate with GithubAPI and implement the features bellow.
 >